 Between 2009 and 2013, I examined Inuit and non-Inuit sod houses throughout southern Labrador from Pinware to Red Bay, St. Lewis Inlet, St. Michael’s Bay, and in the Frenchman’s Island/Seal Island area.
 One site along the Quebec North Shore was also tested.
-Using both archaeological and archival data, the focus of this study is the nature and timing of the most southerly Inuit settlement in eastern Canada including the multi-faceted nature of Inuit relations with Europeans, and the material culture of the contact zone.
+Using both archaeological and archival data, the focus of this study was the nature and timing of the most southerly Inuit settlement in eastern Canada, the multi-faceted nature of Inuit relations with Europeans, and the material culture of the contact zone.
 From the outset, it was clear that Inuit settlement in the studied areas dated to at least the early 1500s, and that a range of material goods represented contact with first the Basques (minimal evidence), then with the French (much evidence), and after 1763 with the English (minimal evidence).

 The overall project (http://www.mun.ca/labmetis/) was funded by a federal SSHRC-CURA grant that covered field and research expenses and student training, and was administered through Memorial University of Newfoundland.
 Summer student grants from NunatuKavut (formerly the Inuit Métis Nation) brought aboard local students, while Northern Scientific Training Program grants covered some of the costs for students from Memorial Univ. and from the Univ. of New Brunswick.
 All analysis, writing, and public presentations are completed as part of my volunteer commitment to southern Labrador.